ZakariaICT/BallTickets/Portfolio.md

 [Outcome 5](https://fhict.instructure.com/courses/12096/pages/group-management-can-you-work-with-people-from-other-cultures)

+#### What do i need to do for this learning outcome?

+- I need to explain how i work with the people in my group and how i react or give feedback to them.
+Also how i react to stakeholders.

 #### What have i done for this learning outcome?

 I did a pesonal test about what i actually am according to a few questions.
 This is what came out of the test: